pepijndevos/pepijndevos.github.com/_posts/2012-08-22-attending-hacker-school.markdown

 [2]: http://couchsurfing.org
 [^3]: Well, there was, until something started to smell.
 I'm convinced that's the trash/fridge though, not my hot plate ;)
 [4]: http://educationrevolution.org
+[^5]: WARING ERROR WARNING WARNING don't do that, unless you want to get in trouble.
+Alumni roofs are okay though.